metarhia/impress/README.md

 Impress (Impress Application Server, IAS) follows alternative way in several
 aspects:
-  - No middleware;
+  - No middleware (avoid such evil as long callback chains);
-  - Monolithic high-coupling core with must-have things optimized for performance;
+  - Monolithic high cohesion core, must-have things optimized for performance;
-  - Extensible plug-ins system for optionally needed things;
   - Applied code simplicity, API code high-level abstraction and brevity;
   - Support for both Stateful and Stateless approach;
+  - Extensible plug-ins system for optionally needed features;
   - Application can't include Application Server, quite the opposite, Application Server is a container for Applications;
   - No I/O is faster even then async I/O, so maximum memory usage and lazy I/O is the choice;

 ## Features

-  - Can serve multiple applications and sites on multiple domains
+  - Can serve multiple applications and sites on multiple domains;
-  - Serves multiple ports, network interfaces, hosts and protocols
+  - Serves multiple ports, network interfaces, hosts and protocols;
-  - Can scale on multiple servers
+  - Can scale on multiple servers;
-  - Supports application sandboxing (configuration, db and memory access isolation)
+  - Supports application sandboxing (configuration, db and memory access isolation);
-  - Utilize multiple CPU cores with instances/workers
+  - Utilize multiple CPU cores with instances/workers:
-    - Cross-process communication (not using built-in node.js cluster library)
+    - Cross-process communication (not using built-in node.js cluster library);
-    - State synchronization mechanism with transactions and subscription
+    - State synchronization mechanism with transactions and subscription;
-  - No need to write routing manually in code, just create handler files and functions
+  - No need to write routing manually in code, just create handler files and functions;
-  - File system watching for cache reloading when file changes on disk
+  - File system watching for cache reloading when file changes on disk;
-  - Cache server-side executable JavaScript in memory
+  - Cache server-side executable JavaScript in memory;
-  - Handlers inheritance override hierarchically
+  - Handlers inheritance override hierarchically;
-  - API development support (simple way for JSON-based WEB-services development)
+  - API development support (simple way for JSON-based WEB-services development):
-    - RPC-style API (Stateful, state stored in memory between requests)
+    - RPC-style API (Stateful, state stored in memory between requests);
-    - REST-style API (Stateless, each call is separate, no state in memory)
+    - REST-style API (Stateless, each call is separate, no state in memory);
-    - Implements JSTP (long live and full duplex RPC/MQ over TCP or websockets)
+    - Implements JSTP (long live and full duplex RPC/MQ over TCP or websockets);
   - Multiple handlers for HTTP API (all handlers are optional and inheritable/overridable): `access.js` returns access modifiers; `request.js` executing for all requests (any HTTP verbs and before verb handler); HTTP